 Our Micro Paris Apartment

-I've mentioned before that my wife and I are currently living in a 130 square foot apartment in Paris, and now I have the pictures to prove it!
+I've mentioned before that I am currently living in a 130 square foot apartment in Paris, and now I have the pictures to prove it!

-We met the property manager when we moved in, and us three (plus our luggage) was such a tight squeeze that I could barely contain my laughter.
-We committed to a six-month rental without seeing it in person.
-We didn't even know if there was going to be room to store our bags (there was), or what the view was like (amazing).
+I met the property manager when I moved in, and we (plus my luggage) was such a tight squeeze that I could barely contain my laughter.
+I committed to a six-month rental without seeing it in person.
+I didn't even know if there was going to be room to store my bags (there was), or what the view was like (amazing).
 Trying to find a long-term place to live in Paris is... tiring.

 I also run a floor plan measurement company in Vancouver, so naturally I measured the floor plan.
 You can see how tight things really are without the camera lying to you

-To be honest, we love our little petit nid and it will be a sad day when we have to move out.
+I love this petit nid and it will be a sad day when I have to move out.
 It is well-designed, in a fantastic building (with elevator), a rare panoramic view, and it's in the best neighbourhood.
 It's just a bit small :)

 Thanks for reading!
 Let me know what you think in the comments, or send me an email.